Pet Dental Health: 4 Fascinating Facts

 There is a misnomer that if you give your pet crunchy hard food that this will prevent tartar and tooth decay.
 This is not necessarily so……as what lies in many commercial crunchy foods is often grains, fillers, preservatives and chemicals that your pet can’t digest.
 While factors such as breed and age can definitely affect pet dental health, what is most important is the quality of the food you give your pet.
 Are you using a food that contains corn, wheat gluten and other grains?
 Does your pet’s food contain byproducts and chemicals?
 Does your pet’s food contain fresh ingredients such as vegetables or omega 3s?
 These are the types of considerations that will affect your pet’s dental health.
 Why?
 The health of your pet’s mouth, teeth and gums is greatly affected by the food you give them.
 If your pet is eating foods that cause digestive upset or acid stomach, then chances are this will be reflected in your pet’s mouth and breath.
 Saliva is a core part of tartar accumulation and acidic saliva can result in acid erosion of the teeth.

-Fascinating Fact #2 Procrastination Spells “Money Pit” -- the Longer You Wait, the More It Costs
+Fascinating Fact #2 Procrastination Spells “Money Pit” -- The Longer You Wait, The More It Costs

 Taking care of your pet’s teeth and gums needs to be part of your overall pet health budget just like bringing your pet in for annual exams.
 Did you know that the health of a pet’s teeth can affect their longevity and that dental disease can lead to heart disease, immune system issues and potentially impact your pet’s major organs such as the kidneys and liver.
 In addition to getting a regular dental checkup and treatments for your pet’s teeth, there are some natural supplements that can help protect your pet’s mouth and gums.
 Using a multi-strain probiotic such as Power Probiotic for Pets and a basic digestive enzyme such as Lypozyme can help keep your pet’s mouth and digestive tract healthy.
-Also, if your pet has acid stomach (digestive noises, excessive grass eating), Gastro ULC provides effect relief which should also help your pet’s saliva.
+Also, if your pet has acid stomach (digestive noises, excessive grass eating), Gastro ULC provides effective relief which should also help your pet’s saliva.

 Fascinating Fact #3---Getting Your Pet’s Teeth Cleaned Doesn’t Always Require Anesthesia